Uninstall Splunk IT Service Intelligence

 Remove all Splunk apps and add-ons installed with the current or previous versions of ITSI.

-Splunk_SA_CIM if they are in use by another app, such as Splunk Enterprise Security or Splunk App for VMware.
-If you remove them, any dependent apps will not function as expected.
+Splunk_SA_CIM if they're used by another app, such as Splunk Enterprise Security or Splunk App for VMware.
+If you remove them, any dependent apps won't function as expected.

 Remove apps from standalone or non-clustered distributed environments